MA Professional Education

-If you are currently studying for your PGCE at the University of Warwick and wish to continue your studies in the next academic year you should contact the Admissions and Enrolment team ma dot cte at warwick dot ac dot uk before the end of October*.
+If you are currently studying for your PGCE at the University of Warwick and wish to continue your studies in the next academic year you should contact the Admissions and Enrolment team ma dot cte at warwick dot ac dot uk before Monday 29th November 2021.
 You will not be required to apply via the Postgraduate Application form, as we can arrange for your student record to be updated.

 Completed your PGCE within the last 5 years

-If you are a recent PGCE graduate, you will need to apply directly via the Postgraduate Application form before the end of October*.
+If you are a recent PGCE graduate, you will need to apply directly via the Postgraduate Application form before Monday 29th November 2021.
 There is no application fee for this course.
 You will also be required to provide your PGCE transcript.
 This will allow for an application for the Postgraduate Certificate in Professional Education can be submitted on your behalf to allow the transfer of credits.
 Where applicants have previously studied at the University of Warwick for their PGCE, we recommend you provide the details of your PGCE reference.

 Completed your PGCE over 5 years ago

 If you have completed your PGCE over 5 years ago, you will need to have completed the Postgraduate Certificate in Professional Education prior to applying.
-Applications should be made directly via the Postgraduate Application form before the end of October.
+Applications should be made directly via the Postgraduate Application form before Monday 29th November 2021.
 There is no application fee for this course.
 You will also be required to provide confirmation of your completion of the Postgraduate Certificate in Professional Education.
 This will allow for an application for the Postgraduate Certificate in Professional Education to be submitted on your behalf and allow the transfer of these credits.